Being a nomad isn't easy, but that's what life has given to me. I

 IT Enthusiast

-Sticker is inspired by Kent C. Dodds
+Stickers are inspired by Kent C. Dodds

 I really enjoy playing with laptop; this simple reason led me to

 believe that computer science was created for me.
-During college, I learned a lot of programming fundamentals,
+During college, I

-but not much in-depth technical practice β I wasn't paying enough
+technical practice β I wasn't paying enough attention, though.

-attention, though.
-Programming is like an ocean; you never know how
+Programming is like an ocean; you never know how vast it is or where

 In college, I studied programming concepts, languages, databases,